-During his career, he has carried out the design of many residential projects, both in Italy and abroad (Milano, Paris, Moscow, Beirut, Cannes, New York, Mexico City, Acapulco…).
+During his career, he has carried out the design of many residential projects, both in Italy and abroad (Milano, Paris, Moscow, Beirut, Cannes, New York, Montreal, Mexico City, Acapulco…).

 The common denominator in all his projects is the spatial complexity that breaks down codified typologies with the goal of creating a functional continuum based on the plasticity of volumes and material textures.
 In this way, the blending of functional elements with a broad architectural approach confers to each single project a dynamic tension between composed monumentality and an expressionistic accentuation of forms and volumes.

 It is therefore possible to group this work under the definition of “eclecticism”.
 But not “eclecticism” as an omnivorous stylistic adoption from the history of architecture but rather as the recognisable and sensitive use of a complex language brought to bear on projects in a creative way.